glaubermagal/doc-api/source/includes/api/_organization.md

 }
 ```

-Creating an organization is currently reserved for RW API administrators, so if you'd like to create your own, please
+Creating an organization is currently reserved for RW API administrators (users with
+the `ADMIN` [role](/doc-api/concepts.html#user-roles), so if you'd like to create your own,
-[contact us](https://resourcewatch.org/about/contact-us) letting us know about you and your organization.
+please [contact us](https://resourcewatch.org/about/contact-us) letting us know about you and your
+organization.

 Creating an organization is done using a POST request and passing the relevant data as body files.
 The supported body
 fields are as defined on the [organization reference](reference.html#organization-reference) section, but the minimum